Psycho-Spiritual Astrology: An Introductory Outline

 1. Psychospiritual astrology is committed to a particular method of studying human experience called phenomenology.

 Strictly speaking, the only assumptions made by a psychospiritual approach can be examined and verified by looking at your own experience—i.e., by paying attention.
 No specific metaphysical/cosmological beliefs are required.
 What is Phenomenology?
-(Part 1: Defining Phenomenology) provides a heuristic introduction to phenomenology, and A Phenomenological Approach to Yoga (Part 1: Introduction) provides a general outline about what a phenomenological approach to yoga would look like.
+(Part 1: Defining Phenomenology) provides a heuristic introduction to phenomenology, and Yoga: A Phenomenological Approach provides a general outline about what a phenomenological approach to yoga would look like.

 2. Psychospiritual astrology is committed to a particular understanding of the basic problem of suffering found in various eastern spiritual traditions.